MaggieDaisy/Cocktails_and_Dreams/README.md

 > Deploying Locally

-Please note that the project will not run locally without a new env.py python file being created which contains the following with their corresponding values: IP, PORT, MONGO_DBNAME, MONGO_URI, SECRET_KEY.
-For security reasons, these details are not included in the repository.
-In order to make a clone, follow steps:
+Very important to notify is that project will not run locally without an env.py python file, which contains the following secret with their corresponding values: IP, PORT, MONGO_DBNAME, MONGO_URI, SECRET_KEY.
+For security reasons about fragile data information, these details are not included in the repository.
+To make a clone please follow the steps below:
-- Log into GitHub.
-- Navigate to the Repositories tab.
+- Log into GitHub and navigate to the Repositories tab.
-- Choose the desired repository.
-- Above the list of files, click on the Code drop-down menu.
+- Choose the desired repository and above the list of the files, click on the Code drop-down menu.
 - Copy the clone URL under the HTTPS tab.
-- Open a terminal window in your IDE of choice.
-- Change the working directory to whichever location you want the cloned directory to be in.
+- Open a terminal window in your IDE and change the working directory to the desired location for the cloned directory.
-- Type git clone and then paste the URL that you copied earlier.
-- Press enter to create the clone.
+- Type git clone and then paste the URL that you copied earlier, and simply press enter to create the clone.
-- In your IDE of choice, type pip installs -r requirements.txt in order to install all required packages for the project.
+- In your IDE of choice, type pip installs -r requirements.txt to install all required packages for the project.

 # 9. Credits

 > Content

 The text content for this page was created by student Malgorzata Czerwonka (self-written) for a **non-existing company**, and for **educational purposes only**.
-Inspiration to create informative and consistent content was borrowed from following sources:
+Inspiration to create informative and consistent content was borrowed from the following sources:
 - [**The Bar Cabinet**](https://thebarcabinet.com/) - The International Bartenders Association Official Cocktail List
 - [**IBA**](https://iba-world.com/) - The International Bartenders Association Official Website
 - [**Wikipedia**](https://en.wikipedia.org/wiki/List_of_cocktails) - List of cocktails